We Suggest $35

 Later in her career, with the benefit of hindsight and the fuller body of her work, most critics retracted their prior criticisms and heralded her as an artist of the highest caliber.
-Critical praise for Kane’s work continues today, more than 10 years after her death - in 2010 Ben Brantley of the New York Times described the SoHo Rep's production of Kane's Blasted as "one of the most important New York premieres of the decade."
+Ben Brantley of the New York Times described the SoHo Rep's 2010 production of Kane's Blasted as "one of the most important New York premieres of the decade."

 Kane’s work continues to be performed extensively throughout the world and she has developed a cult-like following in many Western countries.
-Yet this production will mark only the second time her work has been seen in Houston.
-The first was Infernal Bridegroom’s Phaedra’s Love, also under Nodler’s direction.
-That production received positive responses from local critics as well as an extremely favorable review in the national trade magazine Theatre Journal.
+Yet this production will mark only the fourth time her work has been seen in Houston.
+The first was Infernal Bridegroom’s Phaedra’s Love, also under Nodler’s direction, followed by Catastrophic Theatre’s Crave in 2011 and 4.48 Psychosis (2021).